 As a platform for Indian voices, we are committed to reflecting the diversity, complexity, and inventiveness of the sector.
 We want IDR to be as much yours as it is ours.

 Meet the women behind IDR

-IDR is a nonprofit media outlet that shares cutting-edge ideas and real-world practice on the development sector in India.
+IDR shares cutting-edge ideas and real-world practice on the development sector in India.
 Our founding team comes with a combined experience of more than 50 years in nonprofit, private sector, CSR, consulting and journalism.

 We’ve worked at organisations such as The Economic Times, Times Now, Business India, Tata group, the Godrej Group, Dasra and Monitor Inclusive Markets.
 Our writing has featured in The Economist, Stanford Social Innovation Review, Times of India, The Economic Times, Mint, the Guardian and Next Billion, among other publications.

 Smarinita is responsible for strategy, editorial direction and organisational growth at IDR.